riverrun/comeonin/README.md

 It has been thoroughly tested in a development environment, but it has not had much testing in production.

-Comeonin has been tested on Linux and OS X, but it has not been tested on Windows.
+Comeonin has been tested on Linux, OS X and FreeBSD, but it has not been tested on Windows.
 If you have any problems with the build, please let us know.

 ## License